SEC's JPMorgan probe threatens cozy tradition of "client hires"

-HONG KONG (Reuters) - The U.S. government’s bribery investigation into JPMorgan’s employment of at least two Chinese bankers has prompted banks and other corporations across the globe to take a close look at their hiring practices.
+HONG KONG, Aug 22 (Reuters) - The U.S. government’s bribery investigation into JPMorgan’s employment of at least two Chinese bankers has prompted banks and other corporations across the globe to take a close look at their hiring practices.

 One strategy that is certain to come under scrutiny is the “client hire”.